MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity-planning.md

 ## Determine your minimum SKU

-The following table summarizes all the limitations that are dependent on the capacity size.​

-To determine the minimum SKU for your capacity, check the **Max memory per dataset (GB)** column in the table below.
-See also Limitations in Premium Gen2.
+The following table summarizes all the limitations that are dependent on the capacity size.​ To determine the minimum SKU for your capacity, check the **Max memory per dataset (GB)** column.
+Also, keep in mind the [current limitations](../../enterprise/service-premium-gen2-what-is.md#considerations-and-limitations).

 | Capacity SKUs | Total v-cores |Backend v-cores | Frontend v-cores | Max memory per dataset (GB)<sup>1, 2, 3</sup> | DirectQuery/Live connection (per second)<sup>1, 2</sup> | Max memory per query (GB)<sup>1, 2</sup> | Model refresh parallelism<sup>2</sup> |
 | ----------------- | --- | ---- | ---- | --- | ------ | --- | ---- |